Why Do Bitcoin ATMs Require ID?

 Another benefit of Know Your Customer laws is that it helps Bitcoin investors claim ownership of their assets if they are targeted by criminals.
 In the event of lost access to funds because a hacker had accessed an account, the only way to truly recover those assets is for an exchange to verify an individual’s identity.

-These regulations exist for the financial safety of those who buy and sell Bitcoins, but many users would prefer to maintain a degree of anonymity.
-For them, giving that much information is off putting, and too similar to the current banking and investing system that many crypto traders are actively seeking to avoid.
+These regulations exist for the financial safety of those who buy and sell Bitcoin, but many users would prefer to maintain a degree of anonymity.
+For them, giving that much information is off-putting and too similar to the current banking and investing system that many crypto traders are actively seeking to avoid.
 Nonetheless, crypto ATM operators have to ensure they are in compliance with legal requirements and that their customers can trust the security of their machines.
 In addition to knowing their customers, this also means working to prevent their ATMs from being used in money-laundering schemes.

 ANTI-MONEY LAUNDERING: ANOTHER IMPORTANT ANSWER TO “WHY DO BITCOIN ATMS REQUIRE ID?”